Member Sponsored Content

 - Step 2: Baseline Your Mobile Router

-- Step 4: Attach SpeedFusion Cloud to New WiFi Network
+- Step 4: Attach SpeedFusion Connect to New WiFi Network

-- Step 5: Enable WAN Sources for SpeedFusion to Utilize
+- Step 5: Enable WAN Sources for SpeedFusion Connect to Utilize

 - Step 6: Connect Devices to New SpeedFusion WiFi SSID

-Speedfusion applies primarily to customers with dual modem devices, enabling Speedfusion on a single WAN connection will not provide any benefits other than VPN-like security to the connection and may slow down connections as additional hops are being added to the connection.
+Speedfusion applies primarily to customers with dual modem devices, or those combining another internet source such as Starlink.
+Enabling Speedfusion on a single WAN connection will not provide any benefits other than VPN-like security to the connection and may slow down connections as additional hops are being added to the connection.

 Pepwave routers have the ability to combine multiple WAN connections into a single connection using a technology called SD-WAN (Software-Defined WAN).
-Peplink has branded their particular SD-WAN solution as SpeedFusion and has branded the Peplink Cloud Hosted version "SpeedFusion Cloud."
-In this article, we will discuss how to set up SpeedFusion Cloud and discuss its basic functionality.
+Peplink has branded their particular SD-WAN solution as SpeedFusion and has branded the Peplink Cloud Hosted version "SpeedFusion Connect Protect."
+The branding has changed several times so you may see it referred to as SpeedFusion Connect, SpeedFusion Cloud, or Speedfusion Connect Protect.
+These all refer to the same cloud-hosted technology offered by Peplink.
+In this article, we will discuss how to set up SpeedFusion Connect Protect and will discuss its basic functionality.

 Recommended Use Case